The selection processes and criteria for Jefferson and National Fellows are tailored to meet the needs of each program.

 Darden School of Business

 Candidates are nominated by Darden and identified by an at-large process consisting of a comprehensive review of GMAT test results, professional achievements, and academic excellence.
-Those who attain candidacy are invited to attend a selection competition conducted in late fall, which includes formal interviews conducted by Darden faculty and alumni.
+Those who are selected as finalists after this review are invited to attend a selection competition conducted in late fall, which includes formal interviews conducted by Darden faculty and alumni.

 Graduate School of Arts and Sciences